Delicious and Easy French Toast Recipe

 Proper Soaking Techniques

 Dip each slice of bread into the batter, ensuring both sides are well-coated.
 Let the bread soak for about 20-30 seconds on each side.
-This allows the bread to absorb the mixture without becoming too soggy.
+This method allows the bread to absorb the mixture without becoming too soggy.

 Tips to Avoid Soggy Toast